Kyl67899/Assignment-4/README.md

 ### Used JavaScript to compare two different BMI using if/else statement, functions, and ternary operator.

-### Used JavaScript to a temperature convertor using JS functions.
+### Used JavaScript to a temperature converter using JS functions.